 In the first year, 20 students ages 6-12 will receive weekly lessons during after-school hours and have the option to attend more than once a week.
 We will also help connect students with practice mentors and lead additional free concert trips, including trips to see WCMS concerts.As in any community-based program, Neighborhood Strings aims for a give-and-take learning relationship with its youth and families.
 Rather than imparting knowledge and skills in one direction, the program will strive for a model that shares knowledge in both directions.
 The teachers, mentors, and performers of WCMS are as enriched by the relationship to their own communities as the neighborhoods are enriched in return.

 Lessons take place at Woodland Academy, a neighborhood school in the Main South area.
 Neighborhood Strings seeks especially to serve traditionally marginalized communities, but is open and accessible for all.
 For more information or to get involved, contact Ariana Falk, Education Director for the Worcester Chamber Music Society at Ariana@worcesterchambermusic.org.

 Neighborhood Strings is funded in part by:

-Amelia Peabody Foundation, Fred Harris Daniels Foundation, Greater Worcester Community Foundation, and Webster Five Foundation
+Amelia Peabody Foundation, Fred Harris Daniels Foundation, Greater Worcester Community Foundation, Massachusetts Cultural Council, and McEvoy Foundation